nicolaipischel/FunctionalCSharpPluralsight/docs/notes.md

 Separate technical code from domain-specific code
 * Give *ugly* code a name that tells what it does
 Use the most strict type possible on the model

+Expanding a discriminated union is a *<b>breaking change</b>*
+* Adding a subtype to a functional design can be much worse than adding a subclass to a object oriented design
+* We need to reduce the possibility for a new subtype to emerge in the future
+* Pay close attention that all the types in the discriminated must be used the same business contexts

+*<b>Make illegal states unrepresentable</b>*